dys2p/websites/proxysto.re/spendenverlauf/en.md

   * December 2020: 9,80 EUR
   * November 2020: 13,42 EUR

+## DivestOS

+For every sale of a [device with pre-installed DivestOS](https://shop.proxysto.re/category/6) we donate 20.00 EUR to the project.

+* 2024
+  * Q1: 20 EUR

 ## GrapheneOS

 For every sale of a [device with pre-installed GrapheneOS](https://shop.proxysto.re/category/6) we donate 20.00 EUR to the project.

+* 2024
+  * Q1: 220 EUR
 * 2023: 240 EUR
   * 80,00 EUR
   * [160,00 EUR](/assets/images/donations/2024-01/grapheneos.png)